imrefazekas/harcon/README.md

 - __Log-free coding__: no more mixture of logging and business logic.
 Harcon logs all messages exchanged.

-- __Transparent__: although harcon introduces lots of complex types and structures, your code and callbacks will be kept clean and pure, everything is (un)packed in the background in a transparent way
+- __Transparent__: although harcon introduces lots of complex types and structures, your code will be kept clean and pure, everything is (un)packed in the background in a transparent way

 - __Smooth infiltration__: your objects / functions will possess the necessary services via injection, no need to create complex structures and compounds